 Interestingly, despite occasional spikes in ammonia concentrations, only a few sampling locations prior to restoration exceeded the maximum concentration limit for unionized ammonia in estuarine waters of 0.16 mg/L (Parsons 2009).
-Some of these included East Pasture drainage ditches, where ammonia reached as 76 mg/L prior to restoration, and even one sampling location on Lagunitas Creek in April 2003, when total ammonia levels climbed as high as 13 mg/L. While ammonia was obviously detected in lower, but still relatively high, concentrations elsewhere in the dairy ranch, particularly in the East Pasture, temperature and/or pH did not climb high enough to encourage dissociation of ammonia into its unionized ion.
+Some of these included East Pasture drainage ditches, where ammonia reached as 76 mg/L prior to restoration, and even one sampling location on Lagunitas Creek in April 2003, when total ammonia levels climbed as high as 13 mg/L. While ammonia was obviously detected in lower, but still relatively high, concentrations elsewhere in the dairy ranch, particularly in the East Pasture, temperature and/or pH did not climb high enough to promote dissociation of ammonia into its unionized ion.

-In general, ammonia detection frequencies between the Project Area and Reference Areas in Years 1 and 2 of Full Restoration showed no statistically significant differences (Contingency, n=224, df=1, Chi-Square=2.0, P=0.636).
+In general, ammonia detection frequencies between the Project Area (10.6%) and Reference Areas (10.0%) in Years 1 -3 of Full Restoration showed no statistically significant differences (Contingency, df=1, Chi-Square=0.021, P=0.88).
+Dissolved ammonia concentrations also did not differ significantly between these Study Areas after restoration (Mood Median, df=1, Chi-Square=0.08, P=0.78), with medians being 0.07 for both the Project Area and Reference Areas.
 These results would suggest that the Project Area is beginning to converge with Reference Areas in terms of nutrient levels, but short-term and long-term climatic conditions and other forces may end up causing system-wide changes in nutrient levels and patterns that will affect both Project and Reference Areas.

-Phosphates
+Phosphates and Phosphorous